brunopc-net/DocusaurusSrc/blog/2023-09-08-How-to-make-your-passion-stick/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6bttHdNJIcs?si=CZabeQbghfAZKnJz&amp;clip=Ugkxo1jeBGjZBnxyWnjQKgo4UeIaaMhApENi&amp;clipt=ENzObxi8o3M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe><br/><br/>

 Having dedicated my life to speed skating for 15 years - I can relate to that feeling of being lost after a big journey that was ended.
-Especially between the years 2014 to 2020, it was a very challenging time where I tried to find answers.
+Especially between the years 2014 to 2020, it was a very challenging time for me.
 Looking back now, I definitely had a depression or some sort of existential crisis at one point.

+In that time I tried a lot to find answers.
 Since I read a lot about that topic, I'd like to write what I understand on the topic, and what worked for myself.

 First, a bit of theory.
 [Based on psychology papers, there are two types of passion](https://www.sciencedirect.com/science/article/abs/pii/S1469029217300705?via%3Dihub):
+- Harmonious passion
 - Obsessive passion
-- Harmonious passion

-### Obsessive passion

-Obsessive passion is linked to outside stimuli.
-If you're motivated about money, medals, winning, success, get famous, etc. - You're in that category.
-It is based on what you have to gain from society to you - it is based on a "work" mindset.
-It is linked to perseverance, tenacity.
-People with obsessive passion will tend to continue even if the practice of the activity has negative consequences in their lives.
-People into obsessive passion will view their own value as their results - they will tend to present themselves as champions "Hello, I'm John Doe, World champion" or losers if they lose.

-Here's some talk associated with obsessive passion:
-- No pain, no gain
-- This is serious
-- Heard once when I was coaching in a speed skating competition: "if we wanted to have fun, we would have gone skiing"

 ### Harmonious passion